sakthivijay7/Healthcare-Database-Management-system-using-MYSQL/README.md

 # Healthcare-management-system-using-MYSQL
-Store a datas in the MYSQL database and Query to retrieve the data for the specific  detail
+Healthcare management of Patients,hospital,Insurence details store in mysql then Query to Retrive the details using SQL query